Pomoky/test-codex/restaurant-landing/README.md

 - **package.json** – Defines dependencies and scripts.
 - **vite.config.js** – Vite configuration with Vue plugin.
 - **src/** – Contains Vue components and service for the OpenAI API.
-The landing page uses [Heroicons](https://github.com/tailwindlabs/heroicons) for a responsive hero section.
+The landing page uses [Heroicons](https://github.com/tailwindlabs/heroicons) for icons in the header, hero section, features and contact form.
 - **public/menu.json** – Example menu to analyze.

+The `LandingPage.vue` component now features a complete responsive layout with a header, hero section, feature list, contact form and footer.

 ## Usage